-Tsagarades is located on the north-eastern side of the mountain at a height of 500m.
-From here you can enjoy glorious views of the Aegean.
-The village was developed around the four churches of Taxiarches, Agia Paraskevi, Agia Kyriaki and Agios Stefanos.The four suburbs of the village still keep the names from the original churches.
-It is worth visiting the square of Agia Paraskvi, where you can see the one-thousand year old plane tree with its 14 metre diameter trunk, and enjoy fabulous walnut cake at the village square.
+Tsagaradas sits 500 metres above sea level on the north-eastern side of the mountain with glorious views of the Aegean.
+The village developed around the four churches of Taxiarches, Agia Paraskevi, Agia Kyriaki and Agios Stefanos - the four suburbs of the village still keep the names from these original churches.
+It is worth visiting the square of Agia Paraskevi, where you can see the one thousand year old plane tree with its 14 metre diameter trunk, and enjoy tasty walnut cake.